Facts About Sunrooms

 What options can be added to a sunroom for climate control?

 Skylights can be added if your roof is a solid roof, meaning it is not all glass.
 Skylights provide an extra amount of light and fresh air.
 Because they are opened directly to the sky, skylights allow nearly twice as much light to enter the room as regular windows.

-Ceiling fans improves air circulation in a sunroom, which is great for hotter, Southern climates.
+Ceiling fans improve air circulation in a sunroom, which is great for hotter, southern climates.

 Heaters provide warmth for the winter and can be installed through the floors for maximum comfort.
 You could also consider adding a fireplace for heating.

 How much would it cost to build a sunroom?